ReMinoer/SubSolution/README.md

 > - Some small API breaking changes might happen until version v1.
 > - Some MSBuild project types are not supported yet. ([Supported project types](https://github.com/ReMinoer/SubSolution/blob/master/Sources/SubSolution/ProjectType.cs))

+## About MSBuild usage

+`SubSolution.MsBuild` implements `MsBuildProjectReader` to read projects with MSBuild.
+But core MSBuild DLLs are not enough to read every project types because some dependencies are installed by Visual Studio modular setup.
+The MSBuild setup coming with .NET SDK also mostly support .NET projects only.

+For that reason, `SubSolution.MsBuild` package does not come with MSBuild DLLs to let you choose between multiple strategies if you need a project reader:

+1. Use [Microsoft.Build.Locator](https://docs.microsoft.com/en-gb/visualstudio/msbuild/updating-an-existing-application) to use existing MSBuild binaries on the user machine.
+For example, it can use MSBuild from a local Visual Studio or a .NET SDK install.
+    - It is recommended to target a framework compatible with the MSBuild binaries you are trying to use in that case.
+2. Use [Microsoft.Build](https://www.nuget.org/packages/Microsoft.Build) NuGet package to get only the core DLLs + set `MsBuildProjectReader.ImportFallback` to true to read project even on missing import/SDKs.
+3. Implement your own `IProjectReader` if you don't want to depends on MSBuild.

 # Command line tool: `subsln`